valecor95/QuickEvent/Documentation.md

 ## Other folders and app.js
-  * models folder contains database schemas for users and events
+  * "models" folder contains database schemas for users and events
-  * public folder contains css files and images
+  * "public" folder contains css files and images
-  * app.js is the main file, first establish connection with mongoDB and amqp.
+  * **app.js** is the main file, first establish connection with mongoDB and amqp.
 Set the view engine, middlewares, global variables and the static folder.
 Then starts the server